masyl/isomaton/doc/roadmap.md

 # Unplanned Backlog
+- Show relevant actors/entities in the UI with label
 - HTML5 persistance to stop/resume (persist blocks, entity state (position, inventory, health)
 - Day and night settings with ambiant decor (day, night, sun, moon, stars, clouds, etc)
 - Each levels separated by black screen with title